 FSC is the most rigorous international standard for responsible forestry.
 FSC certified forests conserve biological diversity, water resources and crucial ecosystems.
 The FSC standard also upholds worker rights and supports economic prosperity in surrounding communities.
 The FSC Chain of Custody certification ensures that certified wood products are tracked from forest to final product, and, if applicable, that qualified recycled materials are used, adding legitimacy to the FSC claim throughout the supply chain.

 Century Label is GMP certified (Certificate No. 10532) as a manufacturer of printed labels for the food service industry.
 According to the Institute of Food Research, GMP—or Good Manufacturing Practice—is “a system to ensure that products meet food safety, quality and legal requirements.”

 With the certification, Century Label is increasingly more effective at responding to changing regulations and customer requirements within the consumables industry.
-Century Label is also pursuing an SQF (Safe Quality Food) Level 3 certified (Certificate No. 16114) as a manufacturer of printed labels and shrink sleeves for the food packaging industry.
+Century Label is also now SQF (Safe Quality Food) Level 3 certified (Certificate No. 16114) as a manufacturer of printed labels and shrink sleeves for the food packaging industry.
 SQF Level 3 is a GFSI (Global Food Safety Initiative) approved scheme with a quality control component built in and is recognized by retailers and foodservice providers around the world who require a rigorous, credible food safety management system.